To the Youth in Europe and North America: Promotion

 Radio Zamaneh stated that 80 "cultural representatives and advisers have been mobilized by Iran’s Islamic Culture and Relations Organization to travel to European and North American countries to promote a message from Iran’s Supreme Leader among the youth there".
 The Islamic Culture and Relations Organization also translated the letter into 21 languages.
-Mohammad Javad Zarif, the Foreign Minister of Iran, delivered a copy of the letter to UN General Secretary Ban Ki-moon.
+Mohammad Javad Zarif, the Foreign Minister of Iran, delivered a copy of the letter to UN Secretary-General Ban Ki-moon.
 Al-Mustafa International University created a website with the letter and translation in various languages along with feedback and reactions from youth in different countries.
 Holly Dagres of Al-Monitor, commenting on the promotion of the letter by Khamenei's supporters on Instagram, wrote:Ayatollah Khamenei’s followers in the virtual and literal sense — through #Letter4u — actively spammed Facebook, Instagram, Twitter, Google+ and even Tumblr with links and short messages that pose questions such as: "Searching for the truth?
 Then #Letter4u is what you might want to read first," or "Do you know the leader of iran have written a letter for you??" — all with the aim to garner the attention of people in the West.

 On 16 March 2015, the University of Tehran and Press TV held a conference in Tehran on Khamenei's letter called "Seeking the Truth.

 The letter is translated into Russian and distributed among people in the Moscow book fair.